-- 11.1 The purpose of the advertising method is to: - → Attract a pool of suitably qualified applicants. - → Dissuade those who are not qualified from applying. - → Present the school as a good potential employer. - → Make clear the requirements of the post. - ★ Meet the legal requirements of good recruitment practice. - 11.2 The normal practice should be for all posts to be advertised externally and internally.
-However there may be some exceptions according to the circumstances e.g. appointments of less than 6 months, where practical, may be advertised internally only.
-Appointments over 6 months should be advertised internally and externally. - 11.3 All adverts should detail the following (where appropriate): - → Job title. - → Salary (or rate of pay) including allowances. - + Hours of work. - → Where the post will be located. - → Outline of essential requirements of job i.e. skills, qualifications, experience. - → Statement about the schools commitment to safeguarding and promoting the welfare of children and young people. - → Closing date for receipt of applications. - → Expected interview dates. - + Contact details and process for obtaining an Application Form.
+- 11.1 The purpose of the advertising method is to: - Attract a pool of suitably qualified applicants. - · Dissuade those who are not qualified from applying. - Present the school as a good potential employer. - Make clear the requirements of the post. - Meet the legal requirements of good recruitment practice. - 11.2 The normal practice should be for all posts to be advertised externally and internally.
+However, there may be some exceptions according to the circumstances e.g., appointments of less than 6 months, where practical, may be advertised internally only.
+Appointments over 6 months should be advertised internally and externally.

-- 11.5 All Head Teacher appointments must be advertised nationally. - 11.6 The Head Teacher is recommended to advertise the School's vacancies on the Council's Redbridge website, which is a cost-effective way of reaching the potential workforce within the Borough.
+- 11.3 All adverts should detail the following (where appropriate): - Job title. - · Salary (or rate of pay) including allowances. - · Hours of work. - · Where the post will be located. - Outline of essential requirements of job i.e., skills, qualifications, experience. - Statement about the school's commitment to safeguarding and promoting the welfare of children and young people. - · Closing date for receipt of applications. - Expected interview dates. - Contact details and process for obtaining an Application Form. - 11.5 All Head Teacher and Deputy Head Teacher (as Deputy could cover the Head Teacher in some circumstances) appointments must be advertised nationally.
+It is good practice to use websites such as the DFE free national advertising service to increase your chances of getting the right member of staff for your school - 11.6 The Head Teacher is recommended to advertise the school's vacancies on the Council's website (submitting adverts through i-grasp), which is a cost-effective way of reaching the potential workforce within the Borough.